Tech Savvy Application

 - Affirmed AAUW branch or state support: Demonstrated collaboration by an AAUW-affiliated entity

-- Volunteer and Staffing Plan: Adequate support for Tech Savvy planning and event implementation
+- Volunteer and staffing plan: Adequate support for Tech Savvy planning and event implementation

-- Workshops and Savvy Skills: A curriculum that focuses on hands-on STEM learning and real-life skills, such as public speaking and negotiation
+- Workshops and “savvy skills”: A curriculum that focuses on hands-on STEM learning and real-life skills, such as public speaking and negotiation

 AAUW Branches/State Sites

-|Fully funded committee chair training at AAUW national headquarters in Washington D.C.||Committee chair attends and utilizes skills for program management|
+|Fully funded committee chair training at AAUW national headquarters in Washington, D.C.||Committee chair attends training and utilizes skills for program management|

 |Guidance through the pilot year of the program||Build a local network through community outreach|

-|An extensive planning Tool Kit covering every aspect of the program including electronic templates for marketing and program materials||Event planning and onsite management|
+|An extensive planning tool kit covering every aspect of the program including electronic templates for marketing and program materials||Event planning and on-site management|

-|An $8,000 grant from the Praxair Foundation gift to AAUW||Fundraise or secure in-kind support for the remainder of the budget costs (excluding registration fees)|
+|A $5,000 grant for each Tech Savvy site||Fundraise or secure in-kind support for the remainder of the budget costs (excluding registration fees)|

-|Programmatic theme||Resources based on local talent, availability and area strengths|
+|Guidance on how to use local resources||Find resources based on local talent, availability, and area strengths|

-|Promotion on national social media outlets||Local promotion and advertisement and event pictures, video and other materials|
+|Promotion on national social media outlets||Local promotion and advertisement and event pictures, video, and other materials|

-|Ongoing national training and coordination of pilot||Committee chair attends monthly conference calls and receives individual support|
+|Ongoing national training of committee chairs and coordination of pilot sites||Committee chair attends monthly conference calls and receives individual support|

-|Online registration||Outreach to teachers, schools and parents with goal of 200 in attendance, including girls and adults|
+|Online registration||Outreach to teachers, schools, and parents with goal of 200 in attendance, including girls and adults|

-|Develop and deliver evaluation instruments and conduct assessment analysis||Ensure surveys and other evaluation tools are fully utilized|
+|Evaluation instruments and an AAUW-conducted assessment including a report by an independent evaluator||Ensure surveys and other evaluation tools are fully utilized|